Overview

 Drivers from 26 recognised jurisdictions can convert directly.
 These include the United Kingdom, United States, Canada, New Zealand, Japan, Singapore, and most EU countries.

-2025 EDR Reform
+EDR Reform (May 2025)

 Non-Recognised Countries (Including China)